kjtrane/kjtrane/README.md

 1. Acceptance Criteria 1: Use any language / framework to accomplish the task.

-2. Acceptance Criteria 2: Provide documentation on how to run the code.
+2. Acceptance Criteria 2: Provide documentation on how to setup and run the application.

 3. Acceptance Criteria 3: Application must download encrypted file from https://kjtrane.github.io/kjtrane/data-file.etf